 The Recreation Program is working to contract its overall budget while at the same time minimizing the impact on the public.
-Consequently, overall staffing levels going into FY 2011/2012 reflect a reduction of 2 FTE and 1 PTE.
+Consequently, overall staffing levels going into FY 2011/2012 reflect a reduction.
 These positions were eliminated through attrition.
 Cross-training efforts have enabled a more efficient operating model.
 The number of temporary / casual hours has also been reduced and will continue to be closely managed for efficiency and cost-effectiveness.